akanksha160904/CineSQL/README.md

 # CineSQL
-CineSQL-Project – Highlighting the use of SQL and cinema-related data.
+CineSQL-Project – Highlighting the use of SQL and cinema related data.